 The influence of the Mauryans penetrated into Southern India.
 In the time of the Mauryans the farmers there became more advanced.
 By the first century BC organised kingdoms had grown up and trade and commerce were flourishing there.

 After Alexander the Great's death his empire was split between his generals.
 The various successor states fought each other until a strong state emerged in Bactria (roughly modern Afghanistan).
 The Greek rulers of Bactria attempted to control Northwest India.

 About 185 BC King Demetrius invaded India.
 About 160 BC one of his successors, King Menander conquered most of northern India.
-However after the death of Menander this empire broke up into separate states and Indian civilisation developed without European influence.
+However after the death of Menander this empire broke up into separate states and Indian civilization developed without European influence.